Forecasting software development projects

 To implement Step 4 of Reference Class Forecasting (RCF), we will follow these steps:

-1. Gather data: Collect the CRT time series for all projects that belong to the reference class.
+- Gather data: Collect the CRT time series for all projects that belong to the reference class.

 This method is a reasonable approach for forecasting the project completion time while accounting for the inherent uncertainty in the exponential growth rates.
-Just keep in mind that the actual project completion times may differ due to various factors not considered in the forecasting process.
+Just keep in mind that the actual project completion dates may differ due to various factors not considered in the forecasting process.

 Here is how the forecast may look like: on the forecast graph, the thick blue line represents the cumulative growth rate of the knowledge expected to be discovered for the successful delivery of the project.
 The x-axis displays the timeline of the new forecasted project, and the y-axis shows the cumulative growth of the knowledge to be discovered